Letting the tiger out of its cage: bosonic coding without concatenation: Code construction: infinite support

 \subsection{Projected coherent states}

-The \(Z\)-type constraint can be expressed in terms of a projection \({\Pi}_{\boldsymbol\Delta}\) onto admissible Fock states \(|\mathbf{n}\rangle\), which can be defined in terms of the \(Z\)-type stabilizers.
+The projection of a \(Z\)-type stabilizer can be expressed in terms of a projection \({\Pi}_{\boldsymbol\Delta}\) onto admissible Fock states \(|\mathbf{n}\rangle\), which can be defined in terms of the \(Z\)-type stabilizers.
 This means that the projection can be thought of as an (integral) averaging over the entire \(Z\)-type stabilizer group.
 The integral and sum forms of the projection correspond to the last two equalities below,

 In the first expression, \(\bfh\) runs over the rows of \(\HZ \), and its corresponding \(\Delta_{\bfh}\) is the coordinate of the vector \(\boldsymbol\Delta\) at the same position.
 For each row \(\bfh\), we integrate over an angle \(\phi\in[0,2\pi)\), i.e., the group \(\mathbb{T}\).
 In the second expression, these angles are all combined into one vector \(\boldsymbol{\phi}\) which runs over the stabilizer group, \(\mathbb{T}^{r_{z}}\).
 The sum form in the third expression is obtained from the integral by applying the orthogonality relation \(\int_{0}^{2\pi}\frac{d\phi}{2\pi}e^{i\phi(\hat{n}-\Delta)}=\delta_{\hat{n},\Delta}\) for each coordinate of \(\boldsymbol\phi\), where \(\delta\) is the Kronecker delta function.